Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/22-Open a Support Request.md

 - https://learn.microsoft.com/en-us/services-hub/unified/support/open-support-requests

-## Congratulations you have successfully completed this lab.
+## You have successfully completed this lab.
+Proceed with the next lab.